 (805) 403-9585 or email@example.com

-► Practice evidence-based skills to break the binge cycle
+► Learn evidence-based skills to break the binge cycle

-► Examine the current neuroscience addressing food addiction
+► Examine the neuroscience of [junk] food addiction

-► Explore issues surrounding emotional overeating in a confidential group setting
+► Explore issues around emotional eating in a supportive setting

-► Identify situations and "triggers" that can lead to overeating
+► Identify situations and triggers that often lead to overeating

-► Tackle obsessional thinking around weight and body image
+► Tackle obsessional thinking around weight, food and body image

 - Groups are pre-screened to ensure a safe, supportive setting.

-Laura Hout is available to give Beyond Overeating® workshops in healthcare settings, businesses, schools and fitness centers.
+Laura Hout facilitates Beyond Overeating® workshops in healthcare settings, community agencies, workplaces, schools, fitness centers and health spas.